radekstepan/therascript/README.md

 - [*] move env files to root dir
 - [ ] after you edit the transcript, the transcript is no longer included in the call to the API and you need to unload/reload the model
 - [ ] is the token count actually accurate? the current "used" tokens, but also the tokens in the transcript.
 Do they update after edititing a paragraph?
+- [ ] Ctrl+C out of the running app (yarn dev) keeps Ollama Docker still up; same with Whisper.
+These need to be killed when the process that started them is killed
+- [ ] be able to delete the session mp3 file separate from the transcript and chats
+- [ ] when anything is deleted, delete for good, do not just "hide" the files/data from the UI
+- [ ] when you fail to pull a model, putting a correct link won't start the pull (clear existing pull errors)
+- [ ] you should clear the input field when you send a message and be able to type your new message while the AI is responding

 ## Nice to have

 - [ ] autocomplete client name when typing in both the create new session and editing an existing one (select dropdown with a free form input too?)
 - [ ] for reasoning models, display the <think> section separately
+- [ ] in the user/theme dropdown click to see a list of running docker containers for this project

 ## Future